lunaneff/gnome-shell-extension-zenbook-duo/README.md

 ## Known issues

 - UX8402's and probably others with Intel EVO require more modern Kernels, as 5.15 will cause hourly crashes, screen flickering, sleep issues and blank screens.
-This module has a dependency with known issues with 5.18 and 5.19 kernels.
+This extension has a kernel module dependency with known issues with 5.18 and 5.19 kernels.